-Data were generated for 500 simulated subjects using both the "pure" (just one of the first four columns) and the "noisy" (one + four minor factors) model.
+Data were generated for 500 simulated subjects using both the "pure" (just one of the first four columns) and the "noisy" (one + four noise factors) model.
 Solutions for 3, 6, 12, and 24 items per scale for 500 simulated participants are shown for pure factors in Table 3 and for noisy data in Table 4.
-The last four rows reflect scales formed from the first and second factors for 6, 10, 12, and 24 items7.
+The last four rows reflect scales formed from the first and second factors for 6, 10, 12, and 24 items4.
 These are clearly not unidimensional.
-Simulations were done with continuous data as well as six alternative categorical data (simulating items-Table 5).
-Several things to note in these tables: Following the Spearman-Brown equation (Brown, 1910; Spear-

-6Thus, the square root of u is just the geometric mean of τ and ρ_c .
+Several things to note in these tables: Following the Spearman-Brown equation (Brown, 1910; Spearman, 1910), α and ω_t increase with the number of items in the scale.
+Neither statistic flags the scales formed from two orthogonal factors as poor fits.
+Because a hierarchical model is not identified for three item scales, ω_h was forced to a one factor solution for those scales but properly identifies the last four scales as having low values for general factor saturation.
+The behavior of the u statistic is very gratifying, in that it does not increase with the number of items per scale, varies as a function of the the range of loadings, and correctly identifies the last four scales as non-unidimensional.
+For these examples, the performance of the CFI and ECV statistics showed similar patterns: high for unidimensional scales, lower for multidimensional scales.
+This is in striking contrast to ω_t or α which show very "reasonable" values for these nonunidimensional scales.